bukjoh/PyFraME/README.md

 ## Installation

-The source can be downloaded from [GitLab](https://gitlab.com/FraME-projects/PyFraME) or [Zenodo deposit](https://doi.org/10.5281/zenodo.293765).
+The source can be downloaded from [GitLab](https://gitlab.com/FraME-projects/PyFraME) or [Zenodo](https://doi.org/10.5281/zenodo.293765).
 Alternatively, it can be cloned from the repository
 ```
 git clone https://gitlab.com/FraME-projects/PyFraME.git
 ```